-The cartoonist who escaped death in Copenhagen is no stranger to controversy.
+The cartoonist who escaped death in Copenhagen in a revenge attack for his Muhammad drawings is no stranger to controversy.
 To vent his frustration with the Swedish nanny state, Lars Vilks fathered a micronation — recognized by none, but visited by thousands every year.

 Kullaberg is a nature reserve in southwest Sweden.
 With its rocky coastline dropping away into the Kattegat, it would have made a perfect location for Vikings, the History Channel series about the half-legendary ninth-century Norse ruler and raider Ragnar Lothbrook.

-Today, the region is the homeland of another Scandinavian troublemaker: Vilks, the Swedish cartoonist who escaped assassination in last week's Copenhagen attacks.
+Today, the region is the homeland of another Scandinavian troublemaker: Vilks, the Swedish cartoonist who escaped assassination in an attack in Copenhagen in early 2015.
 Vilks drew the ire of radical Muslims in 2007 when the Swedish press published cartoons by him of the prophet Muhammad as a dog .

 But Vilks, who has lived under police protection since he became the target of death threats, is more than a controversial cartoonist.
 He is also an installation artist, one whose unauthorized sculptures in Kullaberg have put him at loggerheads with the Swedish state.
 So much so that in 1996 he proclaimed the independence of the square kilometer of forest surrounding his sculpture park.